 Information and Schedule for the Selection of the Bayer School Scholar Recipients

-- Finalists may be selected for an in-person interview at Science Preview Day 2020 or will be selected for a phone interview at a later time.
+- Finalists may be selected for an in-person interview at Accepted Student Day 2021 (pending) or will be selected for a phone or Zoom interview at a later time.

-- Applicants selected to be a Bayer School Scholar are contacted by the end of February to be notified of the award.
+- Applicants selected to be a Bayer School Scholar are contacted in early March to be notified of the award.